Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Comparison to Other Approaches

 \section{Comparison to Other Approaches}

 The main purpose of this article is to present our derivation of the Born rule.
 It is consistent with the success of our derivation that other attempts to derive the Born rule are also satisfactory.
 However, there would have been little motivation to embark on this project if we did not have concerns about existing approaches.
-In this section we will highlight the differences between our derivation and two existing programs: Zurek's envariance-based derivation and the decision-theoretic approach developed by Deutsch, Wallace, and Greaves.
-The tools developed in both of these programs have been invaluable in developing our approach.
+In this section we will highlight the differences between our derivation and two existing programs: Zurek's envariance-based derivation and the decision-theoretic approach.